gas6262/dagaspard_site/_posts/tutorials/2021-05-07-KubernetesAITutorial_1.md

 If all is successful, a new browser window should have opened displaying a dummy json data in the browser.

 **If you are getting a 404 error in the browser**, it may be that the browser defaulted to open the root location of the webAPI.
-Does the browser URL if the opened window point to `http://localhost:<port>/` At the time of writing this article using .netcore 5, newly created webapi projects came with only one endpoint/controller, which was /weatherforecast.
-If so, navigate to the `/weatherforecast` path like so
+At the time of writing this article using dotnetcore 5, newly created webapi projects came with only one endpoint/controller, which was the `/weatherforecast` endpoint.
+If so, navigate to the `/weatherforecast` path like so.

 ![start]({{ site.baseurl }}/assets/images/aikub/lesson1/weather.png)

 Congratulations, you have sucessfully created your first WebAPI!

 ### 2. Dockerizing your new application
-Once you've installed [docker](#Prerequisites) on your machine, in order to dockerize your web application, you wil not need to install the docker VSCode extension.
+Once you've installed [docker](#Prerequisites) on your machine, in order to dockerize your web application, you will need to install the docker VSCode extension.
 You can do this by going to the extensions menu in VSCode and searching for and installing the docker extension.

 ![docker_extension]({{ site.baseurl }}/assets/images/aikub/lesson1/docker_extension.png)